Momentum Magazine

 Northern Sky Corridor: Alberta to Northwest Territories

-For cyclists who crave adventure and off-the-beaten-path experiences, the Northern Sky Corridor offers an exciting challenge.
+For those who crave adventure and off-the-beaten-path experiences, the Northern Sky Corridor offers an exciting challenge.
 This route connects Edmonton, Alberta, with the rugged beauty of the Northwest Territories, inviting cyclists to explore vast landscapes while also engaging with the region’s rich cultural heritage.

 This corridor focuses on highlighting Indigenous culture and the stunning natural beauty of Canada’s north.
 With its growing demand for tourism, the corridor will help identify product gaps, transportation needs, and infrastructure improvements to support sustainable travel itineraries.
 The Northern Sky Corridor is perfect for those who want to experience the vastness of the Canadian wilderness while learning about the deep cultural history of the region’s Indigenous peoples.